 CA-NA passenger paid revenue increased to \$257.4 million for the year ended December 31, 2015 as compared with \$221.8 million for the prior year due to an increase in both individual sessions and subscriptions.
 Revenue from individual sessions increased to \$155.1 million for the year ended December 31, 2015 as compared with \$133.4 million for the prior year and revenue from subscriptions increased to \$102.3 million for the year ended December 31, 2015 as compared with \$88.4 million for the prior year.
 The revenue increase in individual sessions was primarily due to increases in prices and the number of aircraft online, partially offset by a decrease in connectivity take rate, as discussed above.
-The revenue increase in subscriptions was primarily due to the increase in the number of subscribers and, to a lesser extent an increase in prices.
-Our third party paid revenue increased to \$29.2 million for the year ended December 31, 2015 as compared with \$20.9 million for the prior year primarily due to increases in roaming, enterprise and wholesale revenue, offset in part by a decrease in sponsorship and advertising revenue.
-Our airline paid revenue increased to \$7.6 million for the year ended December 31, 2015 as compared with \$1.4 million as we recently entered into agreements with certain airline partners under which the airlines pay us for certain data usage, including data used by passengers accessing whitelisted sites and by airline crew members using connectivity services while in flight.
+The revenue increased to \$29.2 million for the year ended December 31, 2015 as compared with \$20.9 million for the prior year primarily due to increase in revenue increase in subscriptions was primarily due to offset in part by a decrease in sponsorship and advertising revenue.
+Our airline partners under which the airlines pay us for certain data usage, including data used by passengers accessing whitelisted sites and by airline crew members using connectivity services while in flight.